lich-uct/molpher-lib/doc/source/documentation/python/operations/FindLeavesOper_doc.rst

 .. autoclass:: FindLeavesOper
     :show-inheritance:

-    A `tree operation` used to access the leaves of an `exploration tree`.
+    A :term:`tree operation` used to access the leaves of an :term:`exploration tree`.

     .. automethod:: __call__